medartus/blog-buymicrostartups/docs/startup-creation/how-to-validate-a-startup-idea.md

 ---
 id: how-to-validate-a-startup-idea
 title: How to Validate a Startup Idea
-sidebar_label: How to Validate a Startup Idea
+sidebar_label: Validate a Startup Idea
 sidebar_position: 1
 description: "Validate your startup idea before building it.
 Save time, money, and resources, and focus on the most promising opportunities.
 Your guide to success!"
 keywords: